Completing Parent(s)/Guardian(s) details for the Base Tax Year and Current Tax Year (MOD JY) 106-07100080

 Advise Parental Income (API) service

-The API online service allows parent(s)/guardian(s) to give the agency their details for an accurate PIT assessment.
+The API online service allows parent(s)/guardian(s) to give the agency the details required to apply the PIT.

-To use this service, parent(s)/guardian(s) must use the access code provided to the customer, in the:
+To use this service, parent(s)/guardian(s) need an access code, which is provided to the customer, in:

 The Resources page contains a link to the MOD JY and an explanation of some of the questions on the form.